Cultural depictions of spiders

-Throughout history, spiders have been depicted in popular culture, mythology and in symbolism.
-From Greek mythology to African folklore, the spider has been used to represent a variety of things, and endures into the present day with characters such as Shelob from The Lord of the Rings and Spider-Man from the eponymous comic series.
+Throughout history, spiders have been depicted in popular culture, mythology, and symbolism.
+From African folklore to Greek mythology, the spider has been used to represent a variety of things, and endures into the present day with characters such as Shelob from The Lord of the Rings and Spider-Man from the eponymous comic series.
 It is also a symbol of mischief and malice for its toxic venom and the slow death it causes, which is often seen as a curse.
 In addition, the spider has inspired creations from an ancient geoglyph to a modern steampunk spectacle.
 Spiders have been the focus of fears, stories and mythologies of various cultures for centuries.

 The spider has symbolized patience and persistence due to its hunting technique of setting webs and waiting for its prey to become ensnared.
-Numerous cultures attribute the spider's ability to spin webs with the origin of spinning, textile weaving, basket weaving, knotwork and net making.
+Numerous cultures attribute the spider's ability to spin webs with the origin of spinning, textile weaving, basket weaving, knotwork, string games and net making.
 Spiders are associated with creation myths because they seem to weave their own artistic worlds.
-Philosophers often use the spider's web as a metaphor or analogy, and today terms such as the Internet or World Wide Web evoke the inter-connectivity of a spider web.
+Philosophers often use the spider's web as a metaphor or analogy, and today, terms such as the Internet or World Wide Web evoke the inter-connectivity of a spider web.

+Many goddesses associated with spiders and other female portrayals reflect observations of their specific female-dominated copulation.

 In folklore and mythology

 The spider, along with its web, is featured in mythological fables, cosmology, artistic spiritual depictions, and in oral traditions throughout the world since ancient times.
-The spider was syncretically associated with the goddess Neith of Ancient Egypt in her aspect as spinner and weaver of destiny, this link continuing later through the Babylonian Ishtar and the Greek Arachne, who was later equated as the Roman goddess Minerva.
+The spider was syncretically associated with the goddess Neith of Ancient Egypt (merging with Mesometanian Inanna and Astarte of the Near East) in her aspect as spinner and weaver of destiny, this link continuing through the Babylonian Ishtar deity and associated with the mortal Greek Arachne.